2020-10 upd: we reached the first fundraising goal and rented a server in Hetzner for development! Thank you for donating !

 CBSD assumes the use of multiple servers (cluster), but it can work equally well in a standalone version on your laptop.

+While many of these subsystems are not directly related to jails or vm hypervisor, CBSD uses these components to provide system administrators a more advanced, integrated system in which to implement solutions for issues faced in today's envirnonment.
 This page will provide information to help system administrators familiarize themselves with CBSD.
 While this page is not intended to be a comprehensive, all encompassing how-to, it will provide details about where files are stored, and how to use CBSD to manage and interact with the virtual environment.

 The information provided here assumes a basic understanding of jails, how they are used, and how they are managed in FreeBSD.
 If you plan to work with containers, the official documentation about jails is a highly recommended starting point, and can be found in Chapter 14 of the FreeBSD Handbook: Jails.
 The jail(8) manpage is also a great resource.